angryziber/kotlin-jooby-svelte-template/README.md

     * Server unit tests use Junit5/Mockk
     * Repository integration tests run in in-memory H2 DB to avoid any dependencies
 * UI is built with Svelte + Snowpack with TypeScript support
-    * UI tests use Jest and TypeScript
+    * UI tests use Web Test Runner and TypeScript
 * E2E tests use Selenide to drive the actual browser backed by H2 DB

 ## Noteworthy features